Nik Cohn

-Nik Cohn, also written Nick Cohn (born 1946), is a British writer.
+Nik Cohn (born 1946), also written Nick Cohn, is a British writer.

 Life and career

-Cohn was born in London, England and brought up in Derry in Northern Ireland, the son of historian Norman Cohn and Russian writer Vera Broido.
+Cohn was born in London, England and brought up in Derry in Northern Ireland.
+He is the son of historian Norman Cohn and Russian writer Vera Broido.
 An incomer to the tight-knit town, he spent most of his time at the local record shop and the walk there, from his home on campus at Magee University College, inspired one of his earliest stories, "Delinquent in Derry".
 He left the city to attend the Royal Grammar School in Newcastle upon Tyne in England, then moved to London.

-Cohn is considered by some critics to have helped originate rock criticism as he wrote columns in Queen and his first major book Awopbopaloobop Alopbamboom, first published in 1969.
+Cohn is considered by some critics to have helped originate rock criticism while writing columns for Queen.
+His first major book, Awopbopaloobop Alopbamboom, was first published in 1969.
 Cohn has since published articles, novels and music books regularly.